 This is a public-school program where homeschool students may take ala carte courses for credit.
 They are very good at enrolling and working with homeschool students and parents.
 Please bear in mind when you enroll in these courses, that you must abide by the drop-out policies and the course credits that are earned do count toward official GPA as part of what you report to SC TOP.
 Final exams (that are not state mandated End of Course Exams) are administered by a certified teacher.
-If you need assistance obtaining a proctor, Kim can help you locate one.
+If you need assistance obtaining a proctor, SC TOP director can help you locate one.
 Click here for more about VirtualSC

 Eta Omicron Honor Society: